 - One week’s pay for each full year you were 22 or older, but under 41

 - One and a half week’s pay for each full year you were 41 or older

 Length of service is limited to 20 years and the maximum weekly amount payable is £508 – this means that statutory redundancy pay is capped at £15,240.
-If you were made redundant before 6 April 2018, these amounts will be lower.

 You must be given a notice period before your employment ends.